eggyy1224/space_live_project/docs/backend/cursor_api_control_response_guidelines.md

 1. **Direct control commands** – map explicit directives such as "play this audio", "set camera angle", or "switch to overview camera" to the corresponding control endpoint (e.g., `/api/control/camera/set-frontend-preset` for named camera views).
 2. **Monitor operations** – interpret requests about changing monitor visibility, content or volume and call the monitor endpoints.
 3. **Speech processing** – when users supply audio to convert or ask for generated speech, use the speech endpoints.
+4. **Image generation requests** – when users ask for image generation or want to create visual content, use the `/api/generate-image` endpoint.
-4. **Status queries** – requests for availability or connection information should call `/api/control/status` or `/api/health`.
+5. **Status queries** – requests for availability or connection information should call `/api/control/status` or `/api/health`.
-5. **Unstructured chat** – route open conversation through the websocket endpoint.
+6. **Unstructured chat** – route open conversation through the websocket endpoint.

 ## Response Generation
 When an API call succeeds, include key fields from the returned JSON in natural language.
 For example, a successful `send-message` call should note the connection count.
 If an error occurs, return a concise summary of the failure and its HTTP status.